2029 in public domain: United States

-Literary works entering the public domain include H. G. Wells's sci-fi novel The Shape of Things to Come, James Hilton's novel Lost Horizon introducing Shangri-La, Dashiell Hammett's novel The Thin Man introducing Nick and Nora Charles, George Orwell's first novel Down and Out in Paris and London, Virginia Woolf's novel Flush: A Biography, Ernest Hemingway's short story collection Winner Take Nothing, Agatha Christie's Hercule Poirot mystery novel Lord Edgware Dies, Erle Stanley Gardner's detective novel The Case of the Velvet Claws introducing Perry Mason, Raymond Chandler's short story Blackmailers Don't Shoot, John Steinbeck's novel To a God Unknown, Federico García Lorca's play Blood Wedding in its original Spanish, Osip Mandelstam's Stalin Epigram in its original Russian, and the first editions of Newsweek and Indonesian Avant Garde magazine Poedjangga Baroe.
+Literary works entering the public domain include H. G. Wells's sci-fi novel The Shape of Things to Come, the children’s book The Story About Ping by Marjorie Flack, James Hilton's novel Lost Horizon introducing Shangri-La, Edwin Balmer and Philip Wylie's science fiction novel When Worlds Collide, Dashiell Hammett's novel The Thin Man introducing Nick and Nora Charles, George Orwell's first novel Down and Out in Paris and London, Virginia Woolf's novel Flush: A Biography, C. L. Moore's short story Shambleau, Ernest Hemingway's short story collection Winner Take Nothing, Agatha Christie's Hercule Poirot mystery novel Lord Edgware Dies and her short story collection The Hound of Death and Other Stories, C. S. Lewis's debut novel The Pilgrim's Regress, Erle Stanley Gardner's detective novel The Case of the Velvet Claws introducing Perry Mason, Raymond Chandler's short story Blackmailers Don't Shoot, John Steinbeck's novel To a God Unknown, Hardy Boys' twelfth novel Footprints Under the Window, the Nancy Drew Mystery Stories The Sign of the Twisted Candles and The Password to Larkspur Lane, Federico García Lorca's play Blood Wedding in its original Spanish, Osip Mandelstam's Stalin Epigram in its original Russian, Kornel Makuszyński's first comic books of Koziołek Matołek in their original Polish, and the first editions of Newsweek and Indonesian Avant Garde magazine Poedjangga Baroe.
+The 14th edition of the Encyclopædia Britannica will complete its entry into the public domain.
+The radio character The Lone Ranger and the comic character Nancy Ritz were both already in the public domain, as neither the copyrights for the scripts of the former's show nor those for the latter's strips were renewed.